-BOX 4.15: COMMUNITY MANAGEMENT OF SHARED SANITATION FACILITIES
+BOX 4.15: COMMUNITY MANAGEMENT OF SHARED SANITATION FACILITIES Shared sanitation facilities or community toilet in partnership with India's Society for the Promo- out the construction loan p

 Shared sanitation facilities or community toilet blocks are widespread in many large South Asian cities such as Mumbai, Chennai, Dhaka or Delhi.
 In the past, poor maintenance would result in low use, but the situation has improved over the past few years thanks to considerable maintenance efforts.
 Since then, new schemes have involved communities in the design, location and management of facilities.